Survivor, Musician, Ourdoorsman, Dog-Rescuer, Berry Law: Criminal Defense and Personal Injury Lawyers Attorney.

 Carey Collingham received an undergraduate degree in music performance from the University of Nebraska-Lincoln.
 He has enjoyed professionally playing cello in many hundreds of performances around the Lincoln community over the last twenty years.
 However, when a distracted driver caused some nerve damage that limits his playing ability, Carey decided to dedicate himself to the study of law.
 When he is not at work now, Carey still enjoys playing some music, teaching a few cello students, fishing, hunting, playing with his rescue dog, working under the hood of his car, or serving our community’s nonprofits.Work with Carey

 Carey’s compassion and desire to help others is evident in his previous career working for local nonprofits.
-Before Berry Law, he worked for Heartland Big Brothers Big Sisters, the Arthritis Foundation, and the National Audubon Society, where he managed special events for schools, fundraising efforts, and developed partnerships to help them grow.
+Before Berry Law: Criminal Defense and Personal Injury Lawyers, he worked for Heartland Big Brothers Big Sisters, the Arthritis Foundation, and the National Audubon Society, where he managed special events for schools, fundraising efforts, and developed partnerships to help them grow.
 Carey was also principal cellist in the Lincoln Civic Orchestra and an active community performer and teacher.

 While Carey can now only play cello comfortably for 30 minutes at a time, he still plays at weddings and events, and teaches cello in his spare time to share the beauty of music with others.
 Carey attributes his newfound life purpose as an attorney in part to his own lawyer, who helped him realize that a compassionate and understanding defender can play a major role in someone’s recovery.
 Because Carey knows he never would have gotten where he is without others’ help, he takes the time to really understand his clients’ lives and desires so that he can give them the best possible chance at the future they want.
 He’s proud to have a set of skills that he can use to empower others and help get them the happy ending they deserve.